 Take a spring drive through southeast Minnesota and northeast Iowa and visit artists in and around Winona, Lanesboro, Spring Grove and Harmony in Minnesota and Decorah in Iowa.

 Entrance to all 75 Minnesota state parks and recreation areas is free today and also on June 12 and Nov.
 26.

-More than 6 million tulips bloom during this festival, which features a Dutch market, dancers, trolley tours, big-name performers and three parades, ending with the Muziekparade, with 40 bands and 40 floats.
+More than 6 million tulips bloom during this festival, which this year features a Dutch market, walking tours, tall-ship tours and a carnival.

 Watch a kayak whitewater rodeo, take a paddling clinic, make your own paddle or join a group float.
 There's hiking and rock-climbing, too.
 In Sandstone's Robinson Park and Banning State Park.